Current Lab Members

 Recently, I got interested in the role of vocal imitation in speech and am exploring the possibility that both overt and covert imitation may optimise speech perception.

-Hannah Wilt: phd CANDIDATE
+Hannah Wilt: PhD candidate

 Having always been fascinated by language learning and development, I came to UCL in 2015 to complete my BSc in Psychology and Language Sciences.
 Throughout the degree, I grew a particular interest in neuroscience, and am currently on the MRes Speech, Language and Cognition programme.
 My research investigates the involvement of the motor cortex in learning to perceive non-native speech sounds.
 My MRes project explores this mechanism through a behavioural paradigm utilising the stimulus-response compatibility task, while my PhD research will employ further methods including transcranial magnetic stimulation (TMS) and eventually machine learning.